Alexisvt/flutter-snippets/README.md

 Simply Flutter set of snippets

-I'm working hard to select the day to day widgets, so wait for more!.
+I'm working hard to select all the day to day widgets, so wait for more!.

-## Snippets
+### Snippets

 | Snippet       | Renders                                            |
 | ------------- | -------------------------------------------------- |